made2591/go-patterns/README.md

 - The [main](https://github.com/made2591/go-patterns/blob/master/creationals/singleton/main.go).
 In the main, we can see that it is possible to create different many logger instances, but actually always the same is returned.

-To the test the `factory pattern`:
+To the test the `singleton pattern`:

 ```
 git clone https://github.com/made2591/go-patterns/
-cd creationals/factory
+cd creationals/singleton
 go run main.go
 ```